When Yesterday Becomes Tomorrow by B. B. Wright

 As she sat at the kitchen table looking at her reflection in the window, she wondered what it was that Ethan needed to show her and why he felt it was so important that it be shown in privacy.
 Picking up her fork she cut through the triple layered wedge of chocolate cake and savored the morceau in her mouth before downing it with a drink of milk.
-Placing the fork down, she began to tap her fingers on her lips as she continued to reflect on her conversation with Ethan the other day.

 She glanced at the wall clock.
 It was 4:30.
 Getting up, she walked over to the cordless phone and brought it back to the table along with her address book and sat down.
 After she finished the remainder of the cake and milk, she opened the address book, found the phone number she wanted, punched in the numbers on her phone and waited for the pickup at the other end.
 She didn’t have to wait long.

 Louise smiled: “Of course I know what time it is.”
 She quickly discerned she was talking to empty air.